ansible/awx/docs/rbac.md

      | -- AdminRole
            |-- parent = ResourceA.AdminRole

-When a user attempts to access ResourceB we will check for their access using the set of all unique roles, include the parents.
+When a user attempts to access ResourceB we will check for their access using the set of all unique roles, including the parents.

-    set: ResourceA.AdminRole, ResourceB.AdminRole
+    ResourceA.AdminRole, ResourceB.AdminRole

-This would provide anyone with the above roles access to ResourceB.
+This would provide any members of the above roles with access to ResourceB.

 #### Singleton Role